 The facility will be collocated with Hat Creek Construction & Materials and is scheduled for operation in 2018.

-Thermal conversion of biomass to syngas and upgrading by methanation to RNG for pipeline injection would have a significant impact on the state's renewables portfolio, with a potential to replace 10 to 20% of our current fossil natural gas usage.
-This technology approach has been demonstrated in Europe, but the cost has been prohibitive for producing an economical natural gas replacement, particularly given relatively low natural gas prices in California.
+Thermal conversion of biomass to syngas and upgrading by methanation to Renewable Natural Gas (RNG) for pipeline injection would have a significant impact on the state's renewables portfolio, with a potential to replace 10-20% of our current fossil fuel derived natural gas usage.
+This technological approach has been demonstrated in Europe, but the cost has outweighed the production of an economical natural gas replacement, particularly given relatively low natural gas prices in California.

-West Biofuels has designed, built, and operates the third CircleDraft gasifier.
+West Biofuels has designed, built, and operates the third CircleDraft gasifier ever built.
 West Biofuels began construction in the summer of 2014 and is in the process of modifying the design to better fit the needs associated with traditional feedstock in North America (primarily ground wood material).
-This installation is an 11 dry tonne per day Circle Draft system.
-It is running tests under contract to the California Energy Commission, with the dominant feedstocks being forest wastes, as part of California's policy to improve forest health and reduce GHG emissions associated with forest management activities.
+This installation is an 11 dry ton per day Circle Draft system.
+It is running tests under a contract to the California Energy Commission, with the dominant feedstocks being forest wastes, as part of California's policy to improve forest health and reduce Greenhouse Gas (GHG) emissions associated with forest management activities.

-A 6 tonne per day FICFB gasifier demonstration plant commenced operating in 2014 at Woodland California.
+A 6 ton per day Fast Internally Circulating Fluidized Bed (FICFB) gasifier demonstration plant commenced operating in 2014 at Woodland California.
 Co-funded by the California Energy Commission, the system was specified in partnership between West Biofuels, Güssing and partner universities, who will share in using the system for further research.

 The system implements changes to the original advanced gasifier design and is now a fully commercial design with improved refractory insulation; heat exchangers; internal recycling systems for bed material, tars and contaminated scrubber fluid; super heated steam generator; and a new custom designed control system.
 In addition, the new design uses a manufactured bed material with improved heat transfer characteristics and longer life expectancy.

-The demonstration plant allows different feedstock options to be tested, thus providing early confirmation of feedstock suitability, product gas stability.
+The demonstration plant allows different feedstock options to be tested, thus providing early confirmation of feedstock suitability and product gas stability.
 West Biofuels is currently undergoing research on wood biomass residue to ethanol and to pipeline quality methane using syngas from this gasifier.